Nobody likes to discipline their child.

-For the sake of them being able to pick their own friends and to detach themselves from you in order to explore peers, your children are not your friends, because the role of a parent is more functional.
+For the sake of them being able to pick their own friends and detach themselves from you to explore peers, your children are not your friends because the role of a parent is more functional.

 What happens to your relationship?
-Not only have you fallen out as ‘friends’ but you have also fallen out as parent/child.
+Not only have you fallen out as ‘friends,’ but you have also fallen out as a parent/child.

 Cut Off Your Old Traumas